Umair-Zubair/OOP-Project/README.md

 - **Maze Class:** Represents the maze in the game, including layout, traps, and obstacles.
 - **Player Class:** Manages the player's location, health, and actions.
 - **Health Class:** Handles player and enemy health, including methods to update health.
-- **Weapons Class:** Manages the player's weapon attributes such as damage rate, max fire rate, and ammunition.
 - **Enemy Class:** Represents enemies in the game, controlling their movement and attacks.
 - **Enemy Health Class:** Manages the health of each enemy, increasing difficulty as the game progresses.
 - **Game State Class:** Keeps track of the game state, updating based on player actions and displaying win/lose messages.